Sohaibmeo/ai-agent/README.md

 🧠 Problem We’re Solving

-Most students and young professionals who hit the gym regularly struggle to eat right without breaking their budget. 💸🥦
+Most students and young professionals who go to the gym regularly struggle to eat right without overspending. 💸🥦

 You either:

-Spend too much on “healthy” meals 🍗
+Spend too much on “healthy” foods 🍗

 Or save money but fall short on nutrition ⚖️

-And somehow still spend hours planning, tracking, and adjusting every week 📊⏳
+And still end up spending hours planning, calculating, and adjusting every week 📊⏳

-There are plenty of apps that track calories or spending — but almost none that connect both worlds.
+There are plenty of apps that track calories or budgets — but almost none that connect both worlds in a smart and personal way.
-That’s where our system comes in. 🚀
+That’s where our system steps in. 🚀

 🤖 What We’re Building

-We’re creating an agentic system that helps users:
+We’re creating an agent-based fitness and nutrition planner that helps users reach their health goals within their own weekly budget — no financial data required.

-📂 Upload their grocery or bank data (CSV files).

-🧮 Analyse how much they actually spend on food.

-🥗 Generate a weekly meal plan that hits their calorie and protein goals.

-💰 Stay within their set budget using real or mock store prices.

-🏋️‍♂️ Get a matching training plan that aligns with their nutrition.
+Here’s how it works:

+👤 Enter your details — height, weight, age, and fitness goal.
+The system automatically calculates your BMI, calories, and protein targets.

+💰 Set your weekly food budget (and optional gym cost).
+This becomes your “fitness budget” for the week.

+🥗 Choose your dietary preferences — halal, vegetarian, or specific food exclusions.

+📅 (Optional) Log what you ate and spent last week.
+The system analyses your intake and spending to see if you’re on track.

+🏃‍♀️ Add your physical activities — like gym sessions, running, or swimming.
+The system updates your calorie requirements based on your routine.

+🍽️ Get your 7-day meal plan built from a curated recipe library.
+You can add your own recipes, and every meal includes macros and cost estimates.

+🧮 See your full breakdown — total calories, protein, and cost vs. budget.
+The system suggests cheaper or higher-protein swaps if needed.

-All of this is powered by multiple intelligent agents working together — one for spending analysis, one for nutrition, one for pricing, and one to coordinate everything.
+All of this is powered by a group of intelligent agents working together — each handling a specific part like nutrition, costing, optimisation, and coordination. ⚙️🤝

 🎯 Who It’s For

-🧑‍🎓 Students and early-career professionals who train regularly.
+🧑‍🎓 Students and early-career professionals balancing fitness and finances.

-💪 People who want affordable, high-protein meal plans.
+💪 Anyone who wants high-protein, affordable meal plans tailored to their goals.

-⏰ Anyone who wants to save time and automate their diet planning.
+🕒 People who value automation and want to save time without sacrificing health.

+🧩 System Architecture

+Our system combines a React + TypeScript frontend, a Node.js (TypeScript) backend, and an agent-orchestrated planning layer built with LangChain JS.
+Together, they generate personalised, cost-aware fitness meal plans that adapt to user preferences and budgets.

+User → Frontend → Backend → Coach ↔ Review Agents → Adaptive Learner → Database

+🖥️ Frontend

+    Built with React + TypeScript + Tailwind + shadcn/ui

+    Collects user information (height, weight, goal, diet preferences, activity, weekly budget)

+    Displays structured weekly plans (Morning → Pre-workout → Post-workout → Snacks → Dinner)

+    Allows users to edit meals and instantly view updated calories, macros, and cost

+⚙️ Backend (API)

+    Powered by Node.js + TypeScript (NestJS or Express)

+    Handles all deterministic logic, including:

+        BMI / TDEE / macro calculations

+        Cost estimation + budget validation

+        Recipe and plan storage

+        Authentication (JWT / NextAuth)

+    Uses PostgreSQL + Prisma for persistent data and Redis for async queues

+🤖 Agents (LangChain JS)

+    Coach Agent → Builds and explains the initial weekly plan based on user data, preferences, and budget

+    Review Agent → Responds to user edits (“remove banana”, “add beef”), recalculates via backend, and sends the result back to the Coach

+    Prior-Week Narrator → Optional LLM that summarises last week’s progress and spending

+    Adaptive Learner → Non-LLM service that updates recipe costs, preferences, and macro tolerances over time

+🔁 Coach ↔ Review Loop

+1️⃣ Coach Agent drafts the weekly plan
+2️⃣ User reviews and requests changes
+3️⃣ Review Agent applies edits, recalculates macros + costs, and suggests compensations 4️⃣ Coach Agent re-optimises the plan using the new context 5️⃣ Repeat until the user accepts ✅
+💾 Data & Storage

+    PostgreSQL → Users, recipes, plans, budgets, learning parameters

+    Redis → Job queue / ephemeral memory for the orchestrator

+    S3 / MinIO (optional) → Plan exports (CSV / PDF)

+📊 Analytics (optional)

+Attach Superset / Metabase later for insights such as:

+    Budget vs actual spend (%)

+    Macro accuracy (Protein / Kcal)

+    Plan acceptance rate (%)

+    Common swaps or dislikes</selection>” selected.

+Flow Chart :

+flowchart LR
+    %% USER INTERACTION
+    U[🧑‍💻 User Input<br/>(Profile, Preferences, Budget, Activity)]
+    --> B1[⚙️ Backend<br/>(Validate + Compute BMI/TDEE/Macros)]

+    %% PLAN GENERATION LOOP
+    B1 --> O[🧩 Orchestrator<br/>(LangChain.js Workflow)]
+    O --> C1[🤖 Coach Agent<br/>Generate 7-Day Plan<br/>(Cost ≤ Budget, Macros Balanced)]
+    C1 --> R1[🗣️ Review Agent<br/>Handle Edits + Recalculate<br/>(Macro + Cost Changes)]

+    R1 -->|Revised Context| C1
+    C1 -->|Updated Plan| R1
+    R1 -->|✅ User Accepts| F[📦 Final Plan<br/>(Stored in DB)]

+    %% ADAPTIVE FEEDBACK
+    F --> L[🧠 Adaptive Learner<br/>(Update Costs & Preferences)]
+    L --> O
+    F --> N[💬 Prior-Week Insights Narrator<br/>(Optional Feedback Summary)] N --> U

+    %% STORAGE & OPTIONAL LAYERS
+    F --> DB[(🗄️ PostgreSQL)]
+    O --> R[(🧰 Redis Queue)]
+    F --> S[(📁 Exports – Optional S3/MinIO)]
+    DB -.read-only.-> M[(📊 Optional Analytics<br/>Superset / Metabase)]